Photo Equipment

 Background

 In about 1988 I went to Taiwan on business, and only after I got back did it occur to me that perhaps I should own a camera!
 (Prior to that I had been vaguely against the whole idea.)
 I was somewhat familiar with a Minolta SRT-101 my dad had so I thought I'd probably want one of the then-new autofocus SLR's, but I was unwilling to pony up the bucks for one only to find that I wasn't using it.
 So I bought a Nikon point-and-shoot as an inexpensive trial.
-I used it a fair amount, but kept running into things it would/could not do that I knew how to do with an SLR.
+I used it a fair amount, but kept running into things it would/could not do that I knew how to do with the Minolta.
 This was frustrating, so I decided to step up.

 I wanted the new autofocus gear rather than older, less-expensive stuff.
-At the time I was very much taken with Nikon's glass, due to their general reputation and in particular the work of John Shaw, I didn't think much of Minolta's Maxxum line due to what I thought of as their focus (ahem!) on bells and whistles at the expense of the basics, and I hated the Canon EOS due to a vacation with a girlfriend who had a 650.
+At the time I was very much taken with Nikon's glass, due to their general reputation and in particular the work of John Shaw.
+I didn't think much of Minolta's Maxxum line due to what I thought of as their focus (ahem!) on bells and whistles at the expense of the basics, and I hated the Canon EOS due to a vacation with a girlfriend who had a 650.
 She hadn't brought along the manual and I couldn't figure out how to use it except in point-and-shoot mode, and it was just as frustrating to me as my little Nikon.
 (Worse, as I knew the SLR could let you prioritize shutter speed, but neither of us knew how.)
 Had I my dad's Minolta I would have easily been able to get the pictures I wanted, yet the Canon stymied me.
 (And with a film camera, on vacation, you can't just screw around with it and see whether or not it's working the way you want, especially if there is already film in it.)

 So I went SLR shopping, with a heavy Nikon bias.
 Well, it was funny, but having read all the literature during the shopping process it turns out that I was very impressed with the engineering in the Canon line.
 Not only was it somewhat less expensive than Nikon, the optics had a very good reputation and the autofocus system simply kicked ass.
 (Their per-lens dedicated motors made for comparatively fast and quiet operation.)
 Once you knew how it worked it was just as easy to use as anything else; I was hooked!
 I ended up buying the newly-released Canon EOS 620 and a 50mm f/1.8 lens at the local camera store (Huppins), and have never regretted the decision.